 The Pomodoro Technique developed by Francesco Cirillo has been a popular tool among those aiming to boost their productivity.
-To follow the Pomodoro Technique, you work for 25 minutes giving your full focus to a single task, then take a 5-minute break.
+To follow the Pomodoro Technique, you work for 25 minutes giving your full focus to a single task, then take a five-minute break.
 It’s counter intuitive, but countless self-experimenters find they get MORE done with these frequent breaks, not less.

 The important point isn’t so much the exact timing of swinging between work and breaks, but finding a cycle that works well for you.
 For some people, that might mean working for 90 minutes then taking a break for 10 - the key is that we need the break to renew ourselves to function optimally.

-First, there’s no doubt that productivity can suffer when people don’t take breaks.
+First, there’s no doubt productivity can suffer when people don’t take breaks.
 Skipping lunch or working late doesn’t mean you get more done.

-In fact, a study by an IT firm in Latvia found that their top 10% most productive employees had one trait in common - the ability to effectively take breaks.
+In fact, a study by an IT firm in Latvia found their top 10% most productive employees had one trait in common - the ability to effectively take breaks.
 They didn’t work any more hours than anyone else.

 As far as your brain and body goes, a lack of breaks can lead to a host of problems.
 First of all, there’s the fatigue.
 We simply are not wired to work for hours on-end without a break.
-Our minds and bodies grow tired and we can suffer from decision fatigue, lack of focus and even damaged eyes.
+Our minds and bodies grow tired and we can suffer from decision fatigue, lack of focus, and even damaged eyes.

 Working while feeling mentally tired can be a subtle, but chronic form of stress.
 It’s not your optimum state for getting stuff done.
 And fatigue can simply make you more susceptible to stress of all kinds.